nims-spin-theory/MLIP_HOT/README.md

 - **\( E_\text{hull} > 0 \)** → the compound is **metastable or unstable**, with a tendency to decompose into the phases that form the convex hull at the same composition.

 #### Script Usage

-First, we need to construct the convex hull of the chemical system using the same MLIP.
-To do this, we get the DFT structures from OQMD database or Materials Project database and use them as the initial structures for MLIP optimization and then formation energy calculation.
-Using the convex hull compounds formation energy and the formation energy of screened compounds, we can use `MLIP_hull.py` script to calculate hull distance.
+To construct the convex hull of a chemical system using the same MLIP, obtain DFT structures from the OQMD or Materials Project database and use them as initial structures for MLIP optimization and formation energy calculation.
+With the convex hull compounds' formation energies and the formation energies of screened compounds, use the `MLIP_hull.py` script to calculate hull distances.

-Here is an example using DFT structures from OQMD database using QMPY.
-QMPY is an open-source Python library developed as the data management and analysis interface for the OQMD database.
+The example below uses DFT structures from the OQMD database via QMPY, an open-source Python library for OQMD database management and analysis.

 ```bash
 # Get competing phases from OQMD database